raugustinus/imap-pg-sync/README.md

-# imap-pg-sync
+# OpenSolutions mail solution

-IMAP to postgresql synchronization tool
+This tool synchronizes an IMAP mailbox to a postgresql database.